smugaseo/smugaseo/README.md

 # smuga.com.ua - seo team

 SEO agency from Lviv, Ukraine.
-We build automated systems that replace manual SEO work.

 ## What we do

 - Technical SEO audits and strategy
-- Content production (AI-assisted, human-reviewed)
+- Content production
-- Link building via Collaborator API
+- Link building
-- Automated reporting and analytics
+- Research & analytics

-## How we work

-Every repeatable task gets automated.
-Our stack handles weekly GSC/GA4 data collection, keyword clustering via semantic embeddings, content brief generation, and monthly client reports - without manual input.

-## Building automations

-We are replacing manual agency operations with code:
-- GSC/GA4 data pipelines running on schedule
-- Keyword clustering with NVIDIA NIM embeddings
-- Content generation with Gemini + Mistral fallback
-- Link placement via Collaborator API

-Goal: freelancer -> automated SEO product-as-a-service.

 ---